FoundersFactory/AdRock/README.md

 # AdRock

-The tool to distribute AdHoc apps that rocks! 🤘
+The tool for distributing AdHoc apps that rocks! 🤘

 ## Setting up